Car Seat Law

 What is the Right Seat for My Child?

 As research and technology in child passenger safety evolves, the answer is frequently changing.
-In short, the 'best' car seat is the one that fits your child, fits your vehicle and one you will use every time your child is in the car.
-However, the National Highway Traffic Safety Administration updated its guidelines as of March 2011 to make that answer easier for parents.
+In short, the 'best' car seat is the one that fits your child, fits your vehicle and one you will use correctly every time your child is in the car.

 - Child Passenger Safety Information from NHTSA